 By Matt Ward

-There are many aspects to aquatic vegetation and we’ll explore several of them over time with this blog, but here we want to focus on vegetation management and control.
+There are many aspects to aquatic vegetation and we’ll explore several of them over time with this blog, but here we want to focus on management and control of pond weeds.

-With everyone receiving their spring fish stockings, it is important to not neglect the vegetation, which may prevent pond managers from getting the most out of their stockings in the year to come.
+With everyone receiving their spring pond stocking, it is important to not neglect the vegetation, which may prevent pond managers from getting the most out of their stockings in the year to come.

 The rest of the time, some form of vegetation management will be in order to maintain the fishery and the overall function of the lake.
 It’s a good idea to make vegetation management part of your overall pond management and maintenance activities.